akelly1954/Samples/source/README.md

 and the various **cmake** source files.
 As this is not for the faint of heart, I am available for some level of support (including moral support) if you are brave enough to do that (**andrew@akelly.com**).

-### Current deficiencies: ###

-Currently the Windows' WIN32 configuration has not been built and tested yet.
-This may be added in the future.
-My higher priority is to first get everything "in" and get it running under linux.
-I'm simply not there yet (not to speak of not having a Windows machine).

 ## After Building: ##